Matthew Adekponya

-Matthew Adekponya (born 9 June 1990) is an Australian-born Ghanaian basketball player and filmmaker.
+Matthew Kwame Adekponya (born 9 June 1990) is an Australian-born Ghanaian filmmaker and former basketball player.

 He played in the Queensland Basketball League (QBL) every year between 2009 and 2015, winning QBL championships with the Cairns Marlins (2009) and Mackay Meteors (2015).
 After two years in the State Basketball League (SBL) in Western Australia, he returned to the QBL in 2018 and then had a stint in the NBL1 North in 2021.
 Elsewhere, he played in Europe between 2013 and 2017.

 Early life

 Adekponya was born in Australia and grew up in Cairns, Queensland.
 He attended Lindsey Wilson College in the United States in 2010–11 but did not play for the basketball team.

 Basketball career

 Australia

 Adekponya made his debut in the Queensland Basketball League (QBL) in 2009 with the Cairns Marlins.
 The team won the QBL championship in his first season.
 He played for the Marlins every year until 2012.
 During this time, he was a development player with the Cairns Taipans in the National Basketball League (NBL).
 He failed to make his NBL debut during his two-year stint in 2011–12 and 2012–13.

 Between 2013 and 2015, Adekponya played for the Mackay Meteors.
 He helped the Meteors win the 2015 QBL championship.

 Adekponya spent time with the Townsville Crocodiles during the 2014 and 2015 NBL pre-seasons.

 In 2016, Adekponya played for the Geraldton Buccaneers in the State Basketball League (SBL) and earned All-Star Five honours.
 He continued in the SBL for the Perry Lakes Hawks in 2017.

 Adekponya returned to the QBL in 2018 to play for the Gold Coast Rollers.

 In May 2021, Adekponya had a two-game stint with the Mackay Meteors in the NBL1 North as a short-term replacement for an injured player.